Deathwing Build Guide “All will burn beneath the shadow of my wings!”

 Deathwing is a Hero that defies standard limitations and requirements.
 As an entity

-that cannot be put to stop by crowd control on the one hand, but also does not get affected
+on the one hand, but also does not get affected

-by any allied buffs or heals on the other hand, he is best played on push-heavy maps like
+by any allied buffs or heals on the other hand, he is best played on push-heavy Maps like

-Alterac Pass, Infernal Shrines, and other maps with a moving Objective.
+with a moving Objective.
 Here, Deathwing

-can make best use of his devastating AoE abilities to secure the Map Objective and make sure
+to secure the Objective and make sure

 that the ensuing push will have a significant impact.
 Cataclysm,

-by itself, can wreak absolute havoc in the enemy ranks next to a charging Cavalry Unit on Alterac Pass or
+by itself, can wreak absolute havoc in the enemy ranks next to

 a pushing Punisher on Infernal Shrines.